WordPress/hosting-handbook/server-environment.md

 ## Changelog

+- 2024-09-17: Added minimum version of curl and openssl for PHP 8.4 extension.
 - 2024-07-04: Up-to-date for WordPress 6.6 compatibility.
 - 2024-04-06: Up-to-date for WordPress 6.5 compatibility.
 - 2023-11-11: Up-to-date.
 Added some EOL for databases and PHP.
 WordPress 6.4 compatibility.
 Added more information about system packages.